MaxInvent

 Short answer

-• Rules engine: cheapest, fastest, or weight/size constrained
+• Rules engine: SLA, service type, weight/size or channel constrained

-• Temu orders should be able to use Temu's direct courier rate — most platforms don't offer this yet
+• Temu orders should be able to use Temu's direct courier-label workflow where eligible

-• Test on your real SKU mix — pocket-sized parcels and 30kg boxes have different winners
+• Test on your real SKU mix — pocket-sized parcels and 30kg boxes need different rules

-The three quality levels of “rate shopping” in software
+The three quality levels of courier workflow software

 Royal MailSmall parcel tracked, letters, internationalB2C under 2kg